-On the west side of 1,000-foot-high Heceta Head, 205 feet above the ocean, the lighthouse is one of the most photographed on the coast.
-The light at top of 56-foot tower was illuminated in 1894; the automated beacon, seen 21 miles from land, is rated as the strongest light on the Oregon coast.
-The historic assistant lighthouse keeper's house (Heceta House; built 1893) offers bed and breakfast rentals and facilities for group events.
-The bed and breakfast is operated by a concessionaire of the U.S. Forest Service and can be reached at 1-866-547-3696 or http://hecetalighthouse.com/
+Perched atop 1,000-foot-high Heceta Head, the lighthouse is one of the most photographed on the coast.
+The light atop the 56-foot tower was first illuminated in 1894.
+Its automated beacon, seen 21 miles from land, is rated as the strongest light on the Oregon coast.

 Explore the Siuslaw National Sand Dunes and enjoy amazing views and beach access, or explore the acres of the National Forest on one of Full Throttle Rentals’ 4×4 ATV, 2-seaters or 4-seaters.
 They also offer jet ski and kayak rentals...